 Step 2 – If this doesn’t work, the employee can lodge a more formal complaint with their Manager or Supervisor.

-Step 3 – If the Manager is unable to resolve the issue then the Grievance resolution officer is approached to handle the dispute.
+Step 3 – If the Manager is unable to resolve the issue then the Grievance resolution officer is approached to handle the dispute and if required escalated to HR/Senior Manager.

 Step 4 – The last step in the procedure advises the employee to seek advice externally at the relevant state and federal regulatory body.